angular/angular/aio/content/guide/lifecycle-hooks.md

 The sequence of log messages beginning at #2 displays the prescribed hook calling order.

-Note that `DoCheck` as well as the subsequent `AfterContentChecked` and `AfterViewInit` appear more than once.
+Note that `DoCheck` as well as the subsequent `AfterContentChecked` and `AfterViewChecked` appear more than once.
-This is due to the fact that even though the `DoCheck` hook exists in the child component, it is called in every change detection cycle _anywhere on the page_.
+This is because even though the `DoCheck` hook exists in the child component, it is called in every change detection cycle _anywhere on the page_.

 <div class="alert is-helpful">

   Notice that the log confirms that input properties (the `name` property in this case) have no assigned values at construction.
-  The input properties are available to the `onInit()` method for further initialization.
+  The input properties are available to the `onInit()` method for further initialization. k
 </div>

 Had the user clicked the *Update Hero* button, the log would show another `OnChanges` and two more triplets of `DoCheck`, `AfterContentChecked` and `AfterViewChecked`.